-I went through the MAPS’ MDMA Training Program earlier this year and was struck by the participant session videos, by the space held by the therapists, by their grace.
+I went through the MAPS’ MDMA Training Program and was struck by the MDMA participant session videos.
+Besides this, the space held by the therapists and their grace impacted me.
 For me, these therapists appear to practice within a spiritual context.
 In the spirit of love, psychedelic psychotherapists facilitate profound emotional experiences giving rise to shifts in mental health.

-I have become fascinated by the concept of emotional biology.
-We have learned a great deal about emotional biology, about how fear and rage affect our physiology, how emotional attachment affects our immune function, and how severe emotional trauma affects, for example, our fight-or-flight response.
-We know that severe emotional trauma can lead to PTSD, a disorder which impacts psychology, autonomic nervous system function, hormonal function and immune function.
+The concept of emotional biology fascinates me.
+We have learned a great deal about emotional biology, and about how fear and rage affect our physiology.
+Moreover, we have learned a lot about how emotional attachment affects our immune function.
+Lastly, we have learned how severe emotional trauma affects our fight-or-flight response.
+We know that severe emotional trauma can lead to post-traumatic stress disorder (PTSD).
+PTSD is a disorder which impacts psychology, autonomic nervous system function, hormonal function and immune function.

-Science is now exploring where such emotional trauma is stored in the body.
-A growing body of evidence indicates that at the cellular level, the memory of trauma is stored in the “epigenetics”.
+Science is now exploring where the body stores such emotional trauma.
+A growing body of evidence indicates that at the cellular level epigenetics stores the memory of trauma.
 Basically, epigenetics refers to the biochemical machinery that sits “upon” the genes.
-Emotional biology is altered by experiences that impact epigenetics.
+As a result, experiences that impact epigenetics alter emotional biology.

 Epigenetics refers to both the biochemistry and to the study of the processes that regulate the way our genes are expressed in response to the environment.
 Stressful experiences can affect the way our genes are expressed.
-Scientific research is revealing that traumatic experiences can be associated with epigenetic changes, including traumatic experiences from war and childhood.
+Scientific research is revealing that traumatic experiences can be associated with epigenetic changes.
+For example, these include traumatic experiences from war and childhood.
 These epigenetic imprints can become stabilized and likely play a role in a number of chronic diseases (for example, treatment-resistant PTSD).

 There is reason to believe that psychedelic psychotherapy has the potential to facilitate stable changes in our emotional biology through epigenetic changes at the level of our DNA.

-We are now learning that therapeutic experiences can also alter our epigenetics, processes like psychotherapy and meditative practice.
-A shift at the epigenetic level would help to explain the dramatic shifts observed in participants in the MAPS MDMA-assisted Psychotherapy Trial.
-There is reason to believe that psychedelic psychotherapy has the potential to facilitate stable changes in our emotional biology through epigenetic changes at the level of our DNA.
+We are now learning that therapeutic experiences can also alter our epigenetics.
+Consider processes like psychotherapy and meditative practice.
+A shift at the epigenetic level would help to explain the dramatic shifts observed in participants in the MDMA-assisted psychotherapy trial.
+Thus, there is reason to believe that psychedelic psychotherapy has the potential to facilitate stable changes in our emotional biology through epigenetic changes at the level of our DNA.

-At this point, this is just speculation, but we now have the opportunity to investigate this very interesting possibility.
-The Modern Spirit research team, in collaboration with MAPS investigators and led by Dr. Rael Cahn at the University of Southern California, Department of Psychiatry, is now collecting saliva samples on study participants in the MAPS MDMA-assisted psychotherapy phase 3 trials.
-These samples will be analyzed in the laboratory.
+We recently had the opportunity to investigate this very interesting possibility.
+The Modern Spirit research team, in collaboration with MAPS investigators and led by Dr. Rael Cahn at the University of Southern California, Department of Psychiatry, collected saliva samples on study participants in the MAPS MDMA-assisted psychotherapy phase 3 trials.
+These samples underwent laboratory analysis.